microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge02.md

 You will deploy Health Architecture samples for C-CDA-to-FHIR ingest and convert scenarios as follows:
 - Deploy **[FHIR Converter](https://github.com/microsoft/FHIR-Converter#deploying-the-fhir-converter)** to Azure using the **[Quickstart template](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent)** to expose the C-CDA Conversion service endpoint: `https://<SERVICE_NAME>.azurewebsites.net/api/convert/cda/ccd.hbs`.
-- Deploy a new logic app based workflow to perform the C-CDA-to-FHIR conversion and import the resulting FHIR bundle into FHIR server.
+- Deploy a new logic app based workflow to perform the C-CDA-to-FHIR conversion and import the resulting FHIR Bundle into FHIR Server.
    Hint:
    Your logic app needs to perform the following steps in the workflow:
     - Step 1: Create a new BLOB triggered Logic App.